dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

 and is easy to make mistakes with.

-And, unfortunately, unlike null pointers, the microphone garbage that results from clock mistakes will be hard to detech.
+And, unfortunately, unlike null pointers, the microphone garbage that results from clock mistakes will be hard to detect.
 So as part of setup we will try to check what we can to make sure that things make sense.
 (I recommend this in general!)